cap-js/docs/tools/lint/meta/auth-valid-restrict-where.md

 #### ❌ &nbsp; Incorrect example

-In the next example, the `@restrict` privilege is defined with an invalid `where` property `CreatedBy = $user` since this is not a valid filter expression according to the CDS compiler, so the rule will report a warning:
+In the next example, the `@restrict` privilege is defined with an invalid `where` property `CreatedBy === $user`.
+Since this is not a valid filter expression according to the CDS compiler, the rule reports a warning:

 ::: code-group
 <<< ../examples/auth-valid-restrict-where/incorrect/srv/cat-service.cds#snippet{cds:line-numbers} [srv/cat-service.cds]